openstack-archive/refstack/doc/refstack.md

-Since openstackid checks for valid top-level domains, in both options you will likely have to edit the hosts file of the system where your web-browser for viewing the Refstack site resides.
+Since openstackid checks for valid top-level domains, in both options you will likely have to edit the hosts file of the system where your web-browser for viewing the RefStack site resides.
 On Linux systems, you would modify `/etc/hosts`, adding a line like the following:

-  `<Refstack server IP>  <some valid domain name>`
+  `<RefStack server IP>  <some valid domain name>`

   Example: